 Each time you make a transaction at a bank, you will receive a receipt.
 Banks keep track of customer transactions to record what has happened.
 This information is important in case of any questions or problems.
-They act as a receipt for the customer, proving that a transaction has occurred.
+They act as a paper receipt for the customer, proving that a transaction has occurred.
 Banks want customers to keep copies of bank receipts so they have a record of the exchange.

 Saving personal bank receipts can help individuals better track their finances and budget.
 It assists them in managing their money.
 It also allows users to record what they have bought and sold.
 If there is ever a disagreement about a financial transaction, this can help individuals figure out what happened.
 Banks want customers to check their account balances at least once a month, using receipts for payments and bank transactions.
 This is the best way to track their money and ensure all their money is accounted for.
 Additionally, keeping business bank receipts is critical for business bookkeeping.
 Most accounting software programs will scan or photograph receipts for digital storage.
-The best software options will automate the accounting process and have artificial intelligence built-in that can read the text on the documents.
+The best software options will help automate the accounting cycle process and have artificial intelligence built-in that can read the text on the documents.
 Shoeboxed is a receipt scanning service that supports multiple methods for receipt capture: send, scan, upload, forward, and more!

 Bonus infographic: Bank transaction receipts 101 for business owners